 Use any pictures that you have to introduce this topic.
 Introduce the word flat and ask the students where they live.
 Some students may be more familiar with the American word for flat, which is apartment.

-The work will help to prepare the students for the project page 39.
+The work in this unit will help to prepare the students for the project at the end of unit 4.
 The project requires them to draw or write a very simple poem (about their dream home).